 The Scheme Owner2, intending to protect the customer assets and the scheme brand:

-- Shall maintain the scheme documentation and procedures. - Shall maintain the list of current certificates. - · Shall accredit the certifier.
+- Shall maintain the scheme documentation and procedures. - Shall maintain the list of current certificates. - Shall accredit the certifier. - Shall maintain the definitive list of licensed evaluation laboratories and the certification body.